Oneleet AgentTroubleshooting

 Reinstall the Oneleet Agent

 First, follow the uninstallation steps in the Setup Guide.
-Once uninstalled, and follow the download and installation steps to download and install a fresh copy of the Oneleet Agent.
+Once uninstalled, follow the download and installation steps to download and install a fresh copy of the Oneleet Agent.

 Ensure your operating system is up to date